bluerogue251/DBSubsetter/load-test/instructions.md

   Spin up an EC2 instance from this AMI (Amazon Machine Image) ID ami-026d4599c1d66c647.
   For consistency, use a "General Purpose" `t2.large` instance type (2 vCPUs, 8GB RAM)
 * Build an uber jar of the DBSubsetter application locally with:
-  `$sbt 'set test in assembly := {}' assembly`
+  `$ sbt 'set test in assembly := {}' assembly`
 * `$ scp` the uber jar from your machine into the running EC2 instance
 * Run script number 3 as a one-time setup step
-* Run scripts numbers 4 and 5 as many times as desired
+* Run scripts numbers 4 and 5 as many times as desired (the second run onward tends to be most deterministic performance wise)

 ## Viewing metrics from the load test

 * Edit observability-tools.sh in the project root directory to point Grafana to the prometheus instance running on the EC2 instance itself.

-Then run ./observability-tools.sh and follow the printed instructions to open Grafana locally and view metrics from the load test running on the EC2 instance.
+* Run ./observability-tools.sh and follow the printed instructions to open Grafana locally and view metrics from the load test running on the EC2 instance.

+* Eventually we should have publicly available snapshots of prometheus data showing what baseline performance looks like, so we can evaluate whether the given changes are improvements or deteriorations.

 ## Changing how load tests work